 ANYWAY, on to the building experience.
 I already knew how to solder, and I can tell that this is not the right project if you have never soldered before.
 I thoroughly enjoyed the building process, and was enthusiastic when my girlfriend mentioned that she might want have wanted me to build one for her.
 That enthusiasm soon faded when I found myself soldering 58 invisible diodes, whose polarity needs to be respected and is only made apparent by a faded line on the component itself.
 For scale, here is a diode in a bowl.
 Be prepared to solder 58 of these minuscule devils.
 Then 58 switch sockets.
 Then 2x2x2 rows of connector for the microcontrollers.
 I should also mention that the official building reference has ambiguous pictures, and japanese captions.
 At one point I thought I had made a mistake in soldering, and thought to myself "oh well, this was a nice project", ready to

 throw it in the trash dispose of it as we responsible western citizens do with electronic waste.
-But then it turned out that I was right all along and, after only 3 days of sniffing tin fumes, I had no excuse not to give the Lily a spin.
+But then it turned out that I was right all along and, after only 3 days of sniffing tin fumes, a) my understanding of Japanese had improved remarkably, and b) I had no excuse not to give the Lily a spin.

 I was confident that Colemak was the right choice, except that I had not realized that Colemak has many flavors.
 I was in even more pain.
 There is regular Colemak, which everybody agreed being inferior to Colemak-DH, which came some years later.
 However, the tragedy is that nobody seems to have informed the Colemak Academy, since their default layout is still regular Colemak, and they are the only website in the world not using cookies to remember your choice.
 So some days I would practice on regular Colemak, some days on Colemak-DH.
 What can I say, I am dumb.
 I blame it on decision fatigue.
 But fair, I slouch to the end of the Colemak Academy and achieve a terrific score of 18 WPM, down from ~80 WPM with a regular qwerty keyboard.
 I stop to ponder that, if I will be ~4 times slower than before, I will have to sit 4x longer, and I just see the ergonomics flying out the window.
 I prey to a god I do not believe in that it will not take me forever to get back to speed.
 Note that I am entirely glitching over the fact that being the Lily a programmable keyboard, you need to actually... program it!
 You have to decide what each key will do, compile the damn keymap and flash it on both microcontrollers.
 And then likely fiddle with it half day.

-I also soon learnt that what a lone honest voice said on Reddit: the writing websites are useful to start with, but copying something you see on screen is entirely different than writing from the top of your mind.
+I also soon learnt that what a lone honest voice said on Reddit: the websites that allow you to practice by copying characters you see on screen are useful to start with, but copying something you read is entirely different than writing from the top of your mind.
 When copying, you can focus 100% on where to send your fingers.
 When writing, you hopefully focus 100% on the content.
-I am still running an outdated, largely single-threaded brain, so writing from the top of my head was slower than writing on damn paper.
+(My god, think what a place the internet would be if people would not even focus on content but on finger motion instead.
+It would be a paradise of burps.)
+For me, still running an outdated, largely single-threaded brain, writing from the top of my head was slower than writing on damn paper.

 So this is my life these days.
 I have two keyboards on my desk, none of which is the Lily58, which is peacefully resting on a shelf.
 I use the Kinesis Advantage with Colemak at ~35 WPM and 90% accuracy for half a day, until when I feel that tiredness peculiar of having spoken a foreign language the whole day.
 Then I switch to a shitty qwerty membrane keyboard and get my day's work done.
 I would so much love to be able to say "I wrote this blog post with my Lily", but I have would have grown a beard if that was the case.
 Maybe when Colemak will be ingrained I will be able to give the Lily another spin.
 Until now, it is for sale at €400.